 endometriosis or uterine fibroid tumors;

-high levels of calcium in your blood.
+high or low levels of calcium in your blood.

-How should I use estradiol vaginal (local)?
+How should I use Vagifem (local)?

-Wash your hands before and after inserting estradiol vaginal.
+Wash your hands before and after inserting Vagifem.

 Use the applicator provided to measure the prescribed dose of estradiol vaginal cream.
 Take apart the cream applicator and wash it with mild soap and warm water after each use.

-Each estradiol vaginal tablet is supplied in a single-use disposable applicator.
+Each Vagifem tablet is supplied in a single-use disposable applicator.
 Throw the tablet applicator away after one use.

-Your doctor should check your progress on a regular basis (every 3 to 6 months).
-Self-examine your breasts for lumps on a monthly basis while using estradiol vaginal.
+Your doctor should check your progress on a regular basis to determine whether you should continue this treatment.
+Self-examine your breasts for lumps on a monthly basis and have a mammogram every year while using estradiol.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medication for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using Vagifem for a short time.
 Any doctor or surgeon who treats you should know that you are using estradiol.

 Store at room temperature away from moisture and heat.
 Keep the vaginal ring in its protective pouch until you are ready to use it.